 This post may contain affiliate links.
 Please read our privacy policy.

-Watergate Salad is loaded with pistachio pudding, crushed pineapple, miniature marshmallows, and pecans.
-It’s perfect for a Spring get-together or mid-week dessert.
+Watergate salad – sometimes called pistachio fluff, pistachio delight, or “green stuff” – is loaded with pistachio pudding, crushed pineapple, miniature marshmallows, and pecans.
+It’s perfect for a potluck or easy mid-week dessert.

 Three small serving dishes filled with watergate salad set on a white platter